ops-center/searchlight/docs/README.md

 - [Guides](/docs/guides/).
 Guides show you how to perform tasks with Searchlight.

-- [Reference](/docs/reference/).
-Detailed exhaustive lists of command-line options, configuration options, API definitions, and procedures.
+- [Reference](/docs/reference/searchlight).
+Detailed exhaustive lists of command-line options for various Searchlight binaries.

 We're always looking for help improving our documentation, so please don't hesitate to [file an issue](https://github.com/appscode/searchlight/issues/new) if you see some problem.